nicklausbrown/mlrun/mlrun/experimental/README.md

 # Introduction
-An idea for the mlrun api
+Ideas for the mlrun api

 ## Simple Example
 ```python